publiccodenet/about/organization/annual-reports/annual-report-2019-2020.md

 We engaged widely with the public code and government digitalization ecosystem via project contributions, public talks, and creating new channels to exchange knowledge with the communities imagining and building the digital infrastructure of the future.

-We are well on our way to becoming a beacon for international, public sector open-source collaboration.
+We are well on our way to becoming a beacon for international, public sector open source collaboration.

 #### Speaking up